Previous Page Next Page

 Then the employee:

-• routes the notification, in a confidential manner, to the designated recipient; and
+• Routes the notification, in a confidential manner, to the designated recipient.

 Criminal justice agencies may provide DFPS with documents that contain CHRI.
-When an employee receives a physical document containing CHRI and the document must be recorded in IMPACT or CLASS, the employee ensures that the CHRI is recorded according to specific program or division policy and then:
+When an employee receives a physical document containing CHRI, the employee may use the CHRI information for its authorized purpose, and then immediately destroy the physical document by placing it into an official shredding bin.

 2600 Special Instructions for Handling Certain Records